 - 1. Activate EAM's wholly owned gold-trading company EPM Umoja Tanzanian Plc and initiate gold trading in Tanzania from the 30% streaming royalty - 2.
-Continue to advance with Zijin and enter into a Definitive Agreement to finance and develop the Harvest Project; - 2.
 Commence a work program on the EAM Mineral Resource targets, subject to further financing, with the goal to increase the mineral resources on the Harvest and Adyabo Properties including upgrading the mineral resource at the Adyabo Property; - 3.
 Assess new potential exploration opportunities in Africa or other jurisdictions; and, - 4.
 Continue to examine opportunities to raise funds including debt finance, equity financing, through strategic alliances and optioning its mineral properties for equity, cash and/or expenditure commitments.